-As with any aspect of QA, however, there are challenges that arise.
+However, as with any aspect of QA, there are challenges associated with API testing.
 It takes time for your QA experts to become familiar with your API.
 There are limits to the number of test scenarios that can be completed against time constraints, resulting in the need to prioritize.
 There is also a heightened need to use the correct test case design and test framework to accommodate changes that occur ahead of the UI phase.

 API integration testing is the future, but you have to overcome the following challenges in order to experience it.

 The API Integration Volume Challenge

 One of the most common frustrations with API integration testing is the sheer volume of input parameter combinations.
 APIs cope with intersystem communication by assigning values to parameters and assessing these through data requests.
 In a complex project, it is necessary to test all possible parameter request combinations in search of problems pertaining to specific configurations.
 Every time you add a parameter, you radically increase the number of possible combinations.

 To ensure good API test coverage, different API test parameters and their combinations should be carefully considered.
 This process can be streamlined by prioritizing release applications.
 By containing initial release to non-critical applications, you can see how the API is used and determine any configuration changes necessary ahead of a general release.